Elaine Fuchs, Ph.D.

 Adult stem cells reside in all tissues, where they replenish dying cells and repair wounds.
 Using mammalian skin as a model, Fuchs studies the remarkable properties of tissue stem cells, and how they know which tasks to perform and when.
 She explores how stem cells sense and communicate with other cells in their environment.
 Aiming at advancing therapeutics, she dissects how communication networks malfunction in inflammation, aging, and cancers.

-Fuchs’ lab couples in vitro studies with classical genetics, RNAi, and CRISPR-Cas technologies in mice to study the biology of skin stem cells.
-Her research employs high throughput genomics, single cell sequencing, live imaging, cell biology and functional approaches to unravel the pathways that balance stem cell maintenance and differentiation and to explore aberrant routes in aging and cancers.
+Fuchs’s lab couples in vitro studies with mouse genetics to study the biology of skin stem cells.
+Her research employs high throughput genomics, single cell sequencing, live imaging, cell biology, and functional approaches to unravel the pathways that balance stem cell self-renewal with tissue regeneration.
 Her team investigates how stem cells establish unique chromatin landscapes and programs of gene expression, and how this shifts in response to changes in their local environment.
-They seek to discover the activating signals from neighboring cells that instruct skin stem cells when to make hair and when to repair epidermal injuries.
-Conversely, inhibitory cross talk tells the stem cells when to stop making tissue and rest.
-Their findings are accelerating the development of therapeutics to enhance wound repair.
+They also study the signaling pathways that must be turned on and off at the right time and place for adult skin stem cells to become activated to regenerate tissue.
+They seek to discover the activating signals from the neighboring cells that instruct the stem cells to make hair or repair wounds, and the inhibitory signals that tell them to stop making tissue.